Comparing Swiss Travel Passes and the Half Fare Card (2026)

 Swiss Travel Pass and Half Fare Card cover the entire country, perfect if you’re hopping between cities or scenic train routes like the Glacier Express.

-You can see a full size, zoomable PDF of this map here.
+You can see a full-size, zoomable PDF of this map here.

 Jungfrau Pass and Berner Oberland Pass are regional, focused on mountain towns, hiking areas, and alpine railways in central Switzerland.

-Map of regional 2025 Berner Oberland Pass coverage.
+Map of Berner Oberland Pass Coverage

 What’s Included in Public Transport